HIRANO-Satoshi/price-level-calculator/client-libs/luncho_python/docs/LunchoApi.md

 All Luncho Data

-Returns A dict of LunchoDatas for all supported countries.
-Data size is about 40KB.
+  Returns A dict of LunchoDatas for supported countries.
+Data size is about 40KB. - **return**: Dict[CountryCode, LunchoData] A dict of a country code and LunchoData.

 ### Example